-My guess is that you’re wondering what this looks like, so let’s take a peek at how this worked in my classroom this year: At the beginning of the school year, my learners enrolled in a Google Classroom that I set up for them.
-They bookmarked this page, so it was always easy to access.
-One of the features that I really like in Google Classroom is the classroom stream.
-I used it to post discussion questions and announcements.
-The other feature that I really like in Classroom is the About page, because you can post resources on this page without them getting lost.
+Another feature that I really like in Classroom is the About page, because you can post resources on this page without them getting lost.
 This year, I posted the link to our digital textbook, classroom website, and links to the various Workspaces we used throughout the year on the About page.
-Using Google Classroom as a hub made sense for my learners because it provided them with a single, consistent location from which they could access all of the resources they needed for the entire year.
+Using Google Classroom as a hub made sense for my learners.
+It provided them with a single, consistent location from which they were able to access all of the resources they needed for the year.

-Once I synced Google Classroom with Hapara, I was able to go directly to the Hapara Teacher Dashboard, where I had visibility into learner Drives.
-I used Highlights to view their screens and tabs, and to provide guidance when necessary.
+Once I synced Google Classroom with Hapara, I was able to go directly to the Hapara Dashboard, where I had visibility into learner Drives.
+I could then use Highlights to view their screens and tabs, and to provide guidance when necessary.
 I also used Highlights to push out links to individuals for different projects they were working on.
-There were a couple of times when I used Highlights’ focused browsing feature to lock my learners into specific sites.
+Occasionally, I used Highlights’ focused browsing in order to lock my learners into specific sites.

 As a busy teacher, I appreciate that Hapara has made it easier to for me to use Google Classroom and Hapara together.
 To truly understand the significance of this most recent update I highly recommend syncing one of your Google Classroom classes with Hapara.
 I am confident that you will discover unique and innovative ways to use both of these tools in your classroom.